ropensci-archive/roweb2/content/blog/2018-04-17-author-survey.md

 Frick](https://rladies.org/united-kingdom-rladies/name/hannah-frick/)
-has undertaken a project to [improve the package and its documentation](https://github.com/MangoTheCat/goodpractice/commits/master) in recent weeks, and is incorporating suggestions we’ve passed on from the rOpenSci survey.
+has undertaken a project to [improve the package and its documentation](https://github.com/MangoTheCat/goodpractice/commits/master) in recent weeks, and is incorporating suggestions we've passed on from the rOpenSci survey.

 As **goodpractice** allows users to ignore some checks and add custom